dwallet-labs/dwallet-network/external-crates/move/documentation/spec/vm.md

 The objective of a `Session` is to create and manage the data cache for a set of invocations into the VM.
-It is also intended to return side effects in a format that is suitable to the adapter.
+It is also intended to return side effects in a format that is ikatable to the adapter.
 A `Session` forwards calls to the `Runtime` which is where the logic and implementation of the VM lives and starts.